grab/engineering-blog/_posts/2019-12-24-marionette-enabling-e2e-user-scenario-simulation.md

 Though there are several challenges, we had to find a way to overcome them and test workflows from the beginning to the end in our app.

-## Our approach to overcome challenges
+## Our Approach to Overcome Challenges

 We knew what our challenges were and what we wanted to achieve from E2E testing, so we started thinking about how to develop a platform for E2E tests.
 To begin with, we determined that the scope of E2E testing that we’re going to primarily focus on is Grab’s transport domain — the microservices powering the driver and passenger apps.